mlresearch/mlresearch.github.io/README.md

 For details.

 Once those proceedings are ready, and have been checked by the proceedings editors, then you can trigger a recompile of this site to ensure that the list of proceedings is updated.
+This is best done by editing the `index.html` to remove the updated volume from the "Scheduled Volumes" list.
+New volumes are automatically added to the list under "Proceedings".